isabelxklee/react-lecture/README.md

 Open `http://localhost:3001` in the browser to see your app.

+* A note on our data source: in this example project, our backend is simply going to be the JSON inside `db.json`, instead of an independent backend API.
 * OPTIONAL: Make a copy of `db.json` and save it as `original_db.json`.
 This is so that you can always refer back to the original database in case you mess up the database with incorrect PATCH requests.

 <a name="goals"/>